wearespindle/saltstack-testing/README.md

-# saltstack-testing

-This repository contains a template with everything you need to start testing your salt states using [Kitchen](https://kitchen.ci) and [Testinfra](http://testinfra.readthedocs.io/en/latest/).
-This project uses Vagrant/VirtualBox but [other drivers](https://github.com/test-kitchen/test-kitchen/blob/master/ECOSYSTEM.md) can be used as well.

 # Testing salt states with kitchen
 `kitchen` provides a test harness to execute infrastructure code on one or more platforms in isolation.
 The modular setup of kitchen allows for different cloud providers to execute the same test setup.